 Gloucestershire Wildlife Trust was founded in 1961 by a group of volunteers, led by Sir Peter Scott, who recognised that local wildlife was under threat.

-Since that first meeting, 50 years ago, the Trust has grown and now has over 450 active volunteers and 27,000 members!
+Since that first meeting, over 50 years ago, the Trust has grown and now has over 450 active volunteers and 27,000 members!
 Here are just some of the key events over the past 50 years...

 In 1961 the natural wealth of wildlife had been badly affected by post-war farming and the building of new housing and transport links.
 Gloucestershire's characteristic pre-war species such as the otter were facing local extinction.